arnog/mathlive/tutorials/CONTRIBUTOR_GUIDE.md

 the effort involved in building new features, but it is also an insecure practice that should not be encouraged.

-In this context, _modern_ means the latest two releases of Chrome, IE, Safari and Firefox.
+In this context, _modern_ means the latest two releases of Chrome, Edge, Safari and Firefox.
 Both desktop and mobile are supported.

 ## Accessibility - A11Y